 Diplomats usually work standard hours when working locally.
 However, when employed overseas, their work hours could change due to the different climate and culture of the host country.

 11. Job Prospects For Diplomats In Australia And Overseas

 Changes in the structure of Federal Government divisions and the expansion of existing departments will be the key driving factors behind the growth of employment opportunities for diplomats and public service officers.

 The vastness of the Australian Public Service sector, and the intense competition for DFAT jobs, indicate that the demand for qualified and skilled diplomats will continue to stay strong in the coming years.

 12. How Much Does A Diplomat Earn In Australia?

-The diplomat salary in Australia falls within the range of A$51k to A$81k per year.
+The diplomat's salary in Australia falls from A$51k to A$81k per year.
 The average diplomatic service officer salary in Australia is AU$70,500 / year or an equivalent of AU$24.34 / hour.

 A diplomat in his early career (1 to 4 years of experience) earns an average compensation of AU$24.21/hour.

 On the other hand, an experienced Diplomat with 10 to 19 years of experience can make up to AU$27.69 per hour.